uriweb/uri-tides/README.md

 # URI Tides Widget

 Add the `[uri-tides]` shortcode to a page and a tides widget appears.

-The widget pulls in live water temp and tide prediction data from NOAA and graphically displays the current position of the tide.
-Data is pulled from the station at Quonset Point, RI.
+Requires the [URI Tides Updater](https://github.com/uriweb/uri-tides-updater) plugin to be installed and activated on at least one site.

 ## Attributes